 9. A Trial and/or Test Report Form shall be completed by the Trial Secretary for the event and sent to the AHBA Sanction Coordinator.
 The full information specified on the form must be provided for each class, including class start times.
 A marked catalog may be substituted for the Recording Forms so long as it provides the full class information required on the Report Forms and the date and place appear on each page.

 10. Sponsors of sanctioned events shall pay a recording fee of $3.00 per qualifying run for those dogs to be recorded by the AHBA.

 11. It is the duty of the sponsor to see that all score sheets and forms are completed and that the Recording Forms, the Report Form, and the recording fees are sent to the AHBA Sanction Coordinator no later than 30 days from the date of the event.
-A fine of $50.00 will be assessed for forms and recording fees submitted after the 30-day period, as well as other penalties as may be imposed by the AHBA Board of Directors.
+A fine of $10.00 per day will be assessed for forms and recording fees submitted after the 30-day period, as well as other penalties as may be imposed by the AHBA Board of Directors.

 12. Failure to conduct the event according to these Rules may result in suspension of the judge and/or sponsor.
 Failure to provide the required reports and/or fees and failure to pay an assessed fine will preclude future sanctioning.